dbohn0824/UMW-SERVE-2025/README.md

 Clearing your cache will help ensure that you're seeing the latest updates to the application.
 If you continue experiencing issues, consider reaching out for further support.

 ## External Libraries and APIs
-The only outside library utilized by the Step VA is the jQuery library.
 The version of jQuery used by the system is stored locally within the repo, within the lib folder. jQuery was used to implement form validation and the hiding/showing of certain page elements.
 Additionally, the Font Awesome library was used for some of the icon pictures.
 This library is linked in the headers of some files "https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0-beta3/css/all.min.css".

+chart.js is a javascript library used for data visualization.
+In our source code, we include a statment, "<script src = "https://cdn.jsdelivr.net/npm/chart.js"></script>" which tells the browser upong rendering the page, to import all library dependencies from this address for the chart.js library

+dompdf: is an additional libary utilized in our source code.
+We utilized comoser, which is an open source dependency manager to download all dependencies for the library localy to the source code, which is all included within the vendor director of this repo.

 ## Potential Improvements
 Below is a list of improvements that could be made to the system in subsequent semesters.
-* Rename the database
-* Adding special buttons across pages (e.g. ‘View and Change Hours’ may have a ‘Return to My Hours’ option rather than only ‘Return to Dashboard’)
-* Added functionality for users who are participants, some participant functionality code exists within the current code, only it is commented out
-* Link calendar to Google calendar, add links to Google forms
-* Edits so screen size may no longer affect alignment of headers and tables
-* Remove the admin's ability to sign up admin account for an event
-* Increase password security
-* Ensure volunteers cannot sign up for events during time frames in which they will be signed up for another event
-* If an admin creates conflicting events, bring it to their attention while allowing the option to continue
-* If an admin exceeds the occupancy limit, bring it to their attention while allowing the option to continue
-* Notifications: add delete functionality to the button, add a ‘view message’ functionality when a message is selected
+* CSS styling could be made to be more consistent
+* Implementing some layer of protection on the volunteer side of the application to prevent random peopel from accessing it and spaming super admins with request for volunteering etc.
+* ability to import sql files to dynamically change the data from which much of the site operates
 * Additonal items related to volunteer training

 ## License